 If the input signal to HD60 S+ is YUV422, the resulting image going to the computer will be black.

-In addition, The PlayStation 5 will not output HDR when using HD60 S+ until YUV420 output is manually selected.
+In addition, The PlayStation 5 may not output HDR when using HD60 S+ until YUV420 output is manually selected.

 Follow these steps to disable YUV422 and enable HDR output from PlayStation 5.